asaupe/wordfrequencycount/README.md

 A stem word is only persisted to MongoDB if it occurs in the document or if it is a stem word of multiple original words in the document.

 ### File uploading / processing
 The user can upload a file for processing.
 The file is persisted to the web server file system and a document is saved to MongoDB indicating the file is ready for word count processing.
 The API will send back a success record when the persisting is complete.
-The separate thread will pick up the file for processing and persisting the word count results to MongoDB.
+A separate thread will pick up the file for processing and persisting the word count results to MongoDB.